 Aside from the obvious image problems and poor life expectancy poor quality toner also uses heavier abrasive toner particulate.
-This type of toner can damaged the printer’s paper path parts over time such as the fuser, paper sensors, paper input and output trays.
+This type of toner can damage the printer’s paper path parts over time such as the fuser, paper sensors, paper input, and output trays.
 It is recommended to only use OEM or high quality remanufactured toner.

 2. Use OEM New or OEM Rebuilt Printer Parts Only

-Many imported printer parts are new built clones.
+Many imported printer parts are newly built clones.
 They are designed by someone other than the original equipment manufacturer.
 While they look very close to the original there are microscopic differences.
-This usually results in problems with fit, form and function over time.
-We recommend OEM New or if you’re looking to save some money, without sacrificing quality use OEM rebuilt replacement printer parts.
+This usually results in problems with fit, form, and function over time.
+We recommend OEM New or if you’re looking to save some money, without sacrificing quality using OEM rebuilt replacement printer parts.
 The OEM part chassis is engineered to match the printer.

 3. Educate User to Avoid Damage

-- Pulling to hard on the paper to clear a jam damages the printer fuser.
+- Pulling too hard on the paper to clear jam damage the printer fuser.